traefik-workshops/traefik-workshop-2/README.md

 * Deploy Ingressroute that points to the sticky session Traefik Service
 * Test your configuration using `curl -vv` or examine the cookies using Developer Tools.

-## Nested Healtchecks
+## Nested Healthchecks

 The feature is currently only available as dynamic configuration provided through File.
-That's why we have to add file provider that points to a config map containing Traefik's extra configuration
+That's why we have to add file provider that points to a config map containing Traefik's extra configuration.

 * Create configmap: